History of Farming in Delta

 Horse drawn wagons haul oats out of the field.

 The diversity of products grown in the delta has generally increased over the years.
 Hay production and pastures were very important during the early years.
 They supported livestock needed to work the land, were instrumental in dairy and beef production, and supported livestock used in forestry operations.
-Barges routinely left Westham Island loaded with horses and other beasts of burden destined for remote logging camps along the lower coast of BC.
+Barges routinely left Westham Island loaded with horses destined for remote logging camps along the lower coast of BC.
 Well in excess of half of the farmland was in grass production, and the large barns, more numerous in earlier years, were necessary to store harvested hay.
 Forage production continued to be a mainstay well into the middle of the 1900’s.
 Although steam and gas powered equipment had been working the land for some time, the increase in dairy operations continued to be supported by hay and pasture production.